-Figure 2a.
+Figure 3a.
 Microsoft Department Structure

-Figure 2b illustrates the integration of Microsoft company roles to the WordPress application roles.
+Figure 3b illustrates the integration of Microsoft company roles to the WordPress application roles.
 As we can see, the corresponding role in WordPress for Engineering Manager is an administrator who has the highest authority role in single site WordPress application.
-In this example, only the engineering department manager has the capability to immigrate between the two environments.
-Therefore, the Engineering Manager needs to have all the capabilities.
+In this example, only the engineering department manager has the capability to export the website from Non-Production environment and deploy it into the Production environment.
+Therefore, the Engineering Manager needs to have an administrator role in both environments with full capabilities.
 For other roles, the same way of reading the figure applies.

-Figure 2b.
+Figure 3b.
 Integration from Microsoft company role to WordPress role